huggingface/transformers/docs/source/en/model_doc/textnet.md

 ## Overview

 The TextNet model was proposed in [FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation](https://arxiv.org/abs/2111.02394) by Zhe Chen, Jiahao Wang, Wenhai Wang, Guo Chen, Enze Xie, Ping Luo, Tong Lu.
-TextNet is a vision backbone useful for text recognition tasks.
-It is the result of neural architecture search (NAS).
+TextNet is a vision backbone useful for text detection tasks.
+It is the result of neural architecture search (NAS) on backbones with reward function as text detection task (to provide powerful features for text detection).

 ## TextNetConfig

 [[autodoc]] TextNetConfig

-## BeitImageProcessor
+## TextNetImageProcessor

 [[autodoc]] TextNetImageProcessor
     - preprocess